FDio/csit/docs/content/introduction/bash_code_style.md

     + Next line has the die commands (indented one level deeper),

     + Final line closes with "}" at original intent level.

-  + TODO: Recommend what to do with other constructs.

-    + For example multiple piped commands.

-    + No, "eval" is too unsafe to use.